High Alumina Refractory Brick for Discharge and Calcining Zones

 RESCOMAG® 85 - for reduced shell temperatures · High spinel content for improved thermal conductivity · Matrix spinel for resistance to alkali salt infiltration

-Monolithic Refractories in the Cement Clicker Cooler and Preheater
+Monolithic Refractories in the Cement Clinker Cooler and Preheater

-Monolithic refractories, especially castables and gunning mixes, are widely used in preheater towers and coolers in North America.
-Advantages of monolithic refractories include ease of application especially for complex geometries, ready availability, improved time for installation and good resistance to infiltration of dust and feed materials.
+Monolithic refractories (Castable Refractories), especially castables and basic gunning mixes, are widely used in preheater towers and coolers in North America.
+Advantages of monolithic refractories include ease of application especially for complex geometries, ready availability, improved time for installation, and good resistance to infiltration of dust and feed materials.

 Most clinker coolers in North America have reciprocating grates.
-The refractory constructions are above the grates and consist of roof, sidewall and curb linings.
+The refractory constructions are above the grates and consist of the roof, sidewall, and curb linings.

 Product selection for the grate cooler includes